-Plums are great with breakfast — they’re soft, sweet and easy to digest.
+Plums are great with breakfast.
+They’re soft, sweet and easy to digest.
 Adding them to your morning yogurt or oatmeal is a great way to take advantage of these amazing plum benefits.
-Try adding sliced plums to my Almond Flour Pancakes Recipe.
-They would also be delicious in my gluten-free Quinoa Porridge Recipe.

 Add a small plum to your fruit smoothies, like this Berry Smoothie Recipe.

-Believe it or not, plums are delicious with lunch and dinner recipes too — like my Fall Chicken Salad Recipe.
-Sliced plums would add a great sweetness to this salad, or you can try dried plums for a richer flavor.
+Believe it or not, plums are delicious with lunch and dinner recipes too — like this Fall Chicken Salad Recipe.
+Sliced plums add a great sweetness to this salad, or you can try dried plums for a richer flavor.

-Check out No. 5 on my list of 25 Fantastic Fig Recipes.
+Check out No. 5 on this list of 25 Fantastic Fig Recipes.
 Sautéed plums are an excellent addition to the Vanilla Chia Pudding with Figs.

 Plums contain oxalates, which may cause kidney stones.
 For this reason, people with the history of kidney stones should avoid consuming plums.